amethyst/bracket-lib/README.md

 * There's a bunch of `try_into` added into various functions to relax the types they require.
 I believe this needs one of the newer Rust setups, so make sure you update the language.
 * I've updated all the examples to use the new scheme.
 The [Roguelike Tutorial](http://bfnightly.bracketproductions.com/rustbook/) has also been updated to work with the new setup.

+6.0.1 additionally renamed the "specs" feature to `ecs` and the "serialization" feature `serde` in accordance with guidelines.

 ## Running the examples

 The examples use Cargo's built-in support for example code.
 E.g. To run example 1, enter: `cargo run --example ex01-helloworld`.